Dodo and I

 • Two more buffalo were sacrificed.
 I was close to this sacrifice.
 They took an agonizingly long time to die.

-• Various guests were then formed a procession, divided by family.
+• Various guests then formed several processions, divided by family.
 The first clan was preceded by three men doing a war dance.
 They paraded their gifts of two buffalo (one a highly prized albino with a suspicious blond mop on top; I called him the Trump buffalo).
 The second family sang a mournful tune with flutes.
 A third group came, formed a circle, and performed a chant called ma’badong

 while moving slowly anti clockwise.
 The circular movement represents the circle of life, and the chant memorializes the dead.